ataradov/edbg/README.md

 # Atmel EDBG prgammer

 This is a simple command line utility for programming Atmel MCUs though EDBG interface.
-It eorks on Linux and Windows.
+It works on Linux, MAC and Windows.

 ## Installation